morganthomas/winning-arguments/winning-arguments.md

 The von Neumann universe picture and the axioms of ZFC are an outcome of the following series of efforts (with many others contributing along the way, I'm sure): Gottlob Frege's articulation (in essence) of the laws of classical first-order logic in his  *Grundgesetze der Arithmetik*, along with some laws that led to Russell's paradox; Bertrand Russell's and Alfred North Whitehead's efforts to resolve Russell's paradox and rescue Frege's project, particularly in their *Principia Mathematica*; efforts along similar lines by Ernst Zermelo resulting in the axioms of [Zermelo set theory](https://en.wikipedia.org/wiki/Zermelo_set_theory); and further contributions by von Neumann, Abraham Fraenkel, and I assume others, leading to the axioms of ZFC.

+The axiom schema of specification is the compromise ZFC makes to deal with the fact that the axiom schema of comprehension is logically contradictory.
+Rather than letting you form any set you can describe, ZFC tells you that you can only form any *subset* you can describe of any existing set.
+This appears to block Russell's paradox and the other paradoxes of set theory; nobody has been able to find a logical contradiction in ZFC.